yeouue/yeouue.github.io/_pages/misc.md

 * [Ed Sheeran](https://en.wikipedia.org/wiki/Ed_Sheeran), English singer-songwriter

 ## Sports ##
 I like various physical sports.
 I like running, swimming, and playing basketball and table tennis.
-As for intellectual sports, I like playing [Go](https://www.youtube.com/watch?v=WXuK6gekU1Y), one of the oldest boardgames and the most complicated one.
-You have probabily heard of it because of [AlphaGo](https://www.youtube.com/watch?v=WXuK6gekU1Y) developed by Google Deepmind several years ago.
+As for intellectual sports, I like playing [Go](https://www.youtube.com/watch?v=WXuK6gekU1Y), one of the oldest board games and the most complicated one.
+You have probably heard of it because of [AlphaGo](https://www.youtube.com/watch?v=WXuK6gekU1Y) developed by Google Deepmind several years ago.